F# Interview Questions

 A list of top frequently asked F# interview questions and answers are given below.

 1) What is F#?

 F# is a Computer programming language.
 It was designed and developed by Microsoft.
 It supports functional, object-oriented and imperative programming approaches.
 You can create an application by using this programming language.

 F# has many features.
 Following are the main features of F#:

-3) What are available data types in F#?
+3) What are the available data types in F#?

-F# provides rich set of data types.
-It helps to deal with any type of data whether it is scientific data, data of business analysis etc. You can see table of data types here.
+F# provides a rich set of data types.
+It helps to deal with any data whether it is scientific data, data of business analysis, etc. You can see the table of data types here.

 The unit type is a type which indicates the absence of specific value.
 The unit type has only a single value.
 This value acts as a placeholder when no other value exist.